Poll Worker Resources

 Online training is available for ALL Poll Workers, but please note the following:

-• In-person training is required for any Judge of Election who has not completed an in-person training for at least one of the following elections: Nov.
-2022, May 2023, Nov.
-2023.
+• In-person training is required for any Judge of Election who has NOT completed an in-person training for at least one of the following elections: May 2023, November 2023 and April 2024.

-• To receive training pay, a Judge of Election must complete in-person training for this election OR must have completed in-person training for Nov.
-2022, May 2023 or Nov.
-2023 and pass the poll worker test and serve successfully.
+• To receive training pay, a Judge of Election must complete in-person training for this election OR must have completed in-person training for May 2023, November 2023 and April 2024 and pass the poll worker test and serve successfully.

 • A Poll Worker who is newly court appointed must complete in-person training.